mattangus/mattangus.github.io/Workshops/index.md

 # Robotics Community Engagement

-While in the [Autonomous Robotics Club]({{ site.url }}/ARC) The club executives, myself and Sam, presented at a Jr. high school in Calgary, St. Martha Catholic School.
-The target audience was grad 7-9.
+While in the [Autonomous Robotics Club]({{ site.url }}/ARC) the club executives, myself and Sam, presented at a Jr. high school in Calgary, St. Martha Catholic School.
+The target audience was grades 7-9.
 The purpose of the talk was to increase interest in robotics.
 The slides for this talk can be found [here]({{ site.url }}/downloads/Jr_High_Presentation.pptx).